based on Reviews

 • Different bioavailability and compound form of individual preparations

-• Individually different digestive and absorption capacity
+• Individually different digestion and absorption capacity

 • Functionality of metabolism and intestines (digestion, absorption)